Sluggish India economy, tight credit take toll on smaller firms

 The debt-to-equity ratio of small companies is also higher at 1.03 times, compared to 0.87 times for large and mid cap companies, the data shows.

-“We are overall cautious in lending these days,” said M. Narendra, chairman and managing director of Indian Overseas Bank (IOBK.NS).
+“We are overall cautious in lending these days,” said M. Narendra, chairman and managing director of Indian Overseas Bank .

 “We are asking for more collateral, personal guarantees from promoters and ensuring the net worth is better,” Narendra said, referring to a preference for companies whose assets exceed liabilities.